energysistem/manuals/42431- CAR FMT BT/en/07-bluetooth_pairing.md

-## Bluetooth Pairing
+## Bluetooth pairing

-Everytime you turn on your *Energy Music Box B3 Bluetooth*, pairing mode will start automatically; at the same time, the search and pairing process will start on your Bluetooth® device (smartphone, tablet, laptop, etc).
-Once you have identified the *Energy Music Box B3 Bluetooth* on your device, select "Connect" and both devices will pair each other immediately with no need of pairing codes; the speaker will play a sound indicating that the connection has been established.
+Every time you turn on your *Energy Car FM-T Bluetooth*, the pairing mode will start automatically; at the same time, the search and pairing process will start on your Bluetooth® device (smartphone, tablet, laptop, etc).
+Once you have identified the *Energy Car FM-T Bluetooth* on your device, select connect.

-To pair the speaker with the last device again, you only need to turn on the *Energy Music Box B3 Bluetooth* and the synchronization will start automatically.

-If you want to pair another Bluetooth® device, keep the CONTROL TALK button (5).
-The current pair will stop and the device will start another Bluetooth® synchronization.